Key Ingredients To Stay Away From & Why

 The typical dairy sold in American grocery stores has become chalked full of hormones and antibiotics that it isn’t what it could or should be anymore.
-There are a lot of great dairy alternatives that I am excited to share with you in this post (insert hyperlink) to Vegan Cheese post once it’s up) for those of you who can’t stay away from milk and cheese!
+There are a lot of great dairy alternatives that I am excited to share with you in this post for those of you who can’t stay away from milk and cheese!

 Like dairy, meat is also having an identity crisis.
 If you want to NEVER eat meat again, watch “What The Health”on Netflix.
 Because it is now available everywhere, offered at a cheap price point, and supported by an ‘ish ton of marketing dollars, meat has become a cornerstone of the American diet.
 I understand that most people don’t want to give it up.
 If you plan to eat meat, it’s important to choose lean, low fat cuts.
 Try eating meat or fish at the MAXIMUM of once a day.
 Then, see if you can cut it back to 3-4 times a week.
 Replace the meat in other meals with substitutes like black beans, lentils or jackfruit. promise you’ll feel better!